 -Educate myself on the impacts of power and oppression to mental health and the counselling relationship and experience.

--Educate myself as much as possible on the relevance of race and culture to the counselling relationship and experience.
+-Educate myself on the relevance of race and culture to the counselling relationship and experience.

--Educate myself as much as possible on the relevance of sexuality and gender to the counselling relationship and experience.
+-Educate myself on the relevance of sexuality and gender to the counselling relationship and experience.

--Educate myself as much as possible on the relevance of disability to the counselling relationship and experience.
+-Educate myself on the relevance of disability to the counselling relationship and experience.

 -Educate myself on the impacts of trauma.